Working parents

 Make time for nothing

-Moving to a very scheduled work day can be overwhelming for everyone.
-Where possible, it can be helpful to make at least part of one of your days off unscheduled.
-Take time for long walks, playing outside with your kids and spending time unrushed.
-Take a rain check on things that require you to be somewhere at a certain time – even if just for a little while.
+Take a rain check on things that require you to be somewhere at a certain time – even if for a little while.

 Partner with your care provider

-Let your care provider, even if it is family, know what you need.
-Many daycares and childcare providers will offer a daily summary, photographs or updates to let you know how your child’s day has been.
-This helps you stay connected to how your child is doing.
+Let your care provider, even if it’s family, know what you need.
+Many daycares and childcare providers offer a daily summary, photographs or updates to let you know about your child’s day.
+This helps you stay connected to how your child’s doing.
 If you have questions or concerns, write them down and book time to talk them through when the care provider has free time.

 Time block